code2020ansible/AnsiDOC/README.md

 - We had the opportunity to design a simulated redfish-server-supported environment, and then use a more robust model based on a community [RedFish Interface Emulator](https://github.com/code2020ansible/AnsiDOC/tree/master/Redfish-Lookup) with Docker, a necessary requirement for the next stage of the project (get details and setup new RedFish-supported ESXi servers)

-- On the intermediate stage, we had a free hand to create some additional playbooks leveraging the newest [vSphere ESXi Server 7.0 Web Services API](https://code.vmware.com/apis/968) for better RESTfulness, so we may configure and set up the RedFish-Interfaced servers previously detected.
+- On the intermediate stage, we had a free hand to create some additional playbooks leveraging the newest [vSphere ESXi Server 7.0 Web Services API](https://code.vmware.com/apis/968) for better RESTfulness (and greater justice!), so we may configure and set up the RedFish-Interfaced servers previously detected.

 - After getting a better insight of how Ansible could deploy a [VMware SDDC Nested Lab](https://github.com/code2020ansible/AnsiDOC/tree/master/Ansible-microSDDC-Lab) we repurposed the initial deployment answer file, so it may fit in our actual physical lab on the previously configured RedFish-Ready ESXi servers.
 We will finally try to add an existing [community Ansible VRA module](https://github.com/vmware-archive/ansible-role-vra/) for extended functionality, over the previously configured ESXi servers in the intermediate stage.